McMalloc/echos_software/README.md

 # echos_software
-"Firmware" scripts for running the mobile Pi-based devices used in our Echos exhibit.
+Scripts for running the mobile Pi-based devices used in our Echos exhibit.

 [https://github.com/sandeepmistry/node-bleacon](bleacon) and dependencies needs to be available in `node_modules`, and [https://love2d.org/](love) needs to be in the path.
 Also node, lua comes with love.